 Torrey Pines' tricky Kikuyu rough, explained

-Torrey Pines has the rare distinction of hosting a PGA Tour event and a major, but the course players are seeing this week is different in significant ways than the one they visited in January.
-Most notably, the wiry Kikuyu rough is much more ferocious in the summer, when it isn't tamed by the winter rye overseed Torrey traditionally has.
+Torrey Pines has the rare distinction of hosting a PGA Tour event and a major, but the course players are seeing this week is different in significant ways than the one they visited last summer.
+Most notably, the wiry Kikuyu rough was much more ferocious in the summer, when it wasn't tamed by the winter rye overseed Torrey traditionally has.

-That means players have to do much more detective work when playing out of deeper grass—and also get lucky.
+Thicker rough means players have to do more detective work—and also get lucky.
 "There's three different kinds of grass to deal with this week, not to mention a lot more of it," says Golf Digest 50 Best Teacher Mark Blackburn, who is at Torrey with four of his players (Adam Hadwin, Max Homa, Chez Reavie and Charley Hoffman).

 "There's so much more to evaluate.
 What kind of grass is around your ball?
 Is it sitting at the bottom, the middle or the top?"